alanxz/SimpleAmqpClient/README.md

 ### Build procedure
 This is a typical cmake project, it should work like most typical cmake projects:

-In a sibiling directory to where you extracted the source code:
+Within the directory where you extracted the source code:

     mkdir simpleamqpclient-build
     cd simpleamqpclient-build